Clive’s Gardening Services

 - All estimates are valid for 6 weeks from the date of issue, prices can increase after that date.

-- The estimate is a best price at the time of submission taking into account existing site conditions and layout at the time of viewing.
+- The estimate is the best price at the time of submission taking into account existing site conditions and layout at the time of viewing.

 - Acceptance of the estimate supplied signifies acceptance of these terms and conditions and represents a binding contract between both parties.